Internet-of-People/titania-os/doc/dapp-glossary.md

 ### Environment Variables

-Enviroment Variables can be injected into the container to set cetain values in the container.
+Enviroment Variables can be injected into the container to set certain values in the container.

 Titania has a couple injected into the container automatically for all containers.